- Share this article on Facebook

 - Share this article on Print

 Participant Prods. is teaming with State Street Pictures to bring the story of professional surfer Bobby Martinez to the big screen.

 State Street’s Bob Teitel and George Tillman will produce the biopic about Martinez, who was the first Mexican-American to make the world surfing tour.
 Robert Munic is penning the screenplay.

 The coming-of-age story will follow the rise of Martinez from the gang-ridden streets of Southern California to the professional world of surfing, where his accomplishments led to his hero status.

-Nate Moore, Participant’s director of production, will oversee the project.
+Nate Moore, Participant’s director of production will oversee the project.

-Participant was one of the production companies behind such films as “An Inconvenient Truth” and “Syriana.”
+Participant was one of the production companies behind films such as “An Inconvenient Truth” and “Syriana.”
 Its upcoming films include “The Kite Runner” and “Charlie Wilson’s War.”

 Films produced by State Street Pictures include “Roll Bounce” and “Men of Honor.”

 Sign up for THR news straight to your inbox every day